thoughtspot/thoughtspot.github.io/_complex-search/create-bulk-filter.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can create a bulk filter on a worksheet or  table.
+You can create a bulk filter on a saved search.
 You create the filter by pasting a list of values, separated by commas, semicolons, new lines, or tabs, into the bulk filter box.
 A filter allows you to easily search a large list of values repeatedly.